Image: Shutterstock

 Sharon Tseung, a wife, explains that it is important for couples to be transparent with their finances that align with their mutual goals.
 She says, “We (she and her husband) both have a pretty frugal mindset and we only spend on things we value but we also enjoy investing our money into our self-development, into our businesses, and into assets that make us more money (i).”

 Couples may disagree or be dissatisfied when it comes to physical intimacy.
 It can lead to frustration and resentment.
 You should communicate your feelings clearly with each other and try to understand individual needs and preferences.
+If you have a fantasy but worry about your partner’s reaction, ask about theirs first, and then share yours.
+If some kind of emotional or psychological barrier affects your ability to get intimate, communicate it openly with your partner.
 In case you are unable to solve it, seek help from a family therapist or counselor to resolve differences.

 5. Personal preferences

-A happy relationship calls for compromises.
-If you find making a compromise difficult, have a look at the following ways in which you can do so effectively.
+A happy relationship calls for compromises that are healthy and mutual.
+Compromising does not mean one partner keeps giving in and the other always has their way.
+It is about finding a balance that strengthens your bond.
+If you find making a compromise difficult, have a look at the following ways in which you can do so effectively while maintaining respect and personal well-being.

 1. Communicate with your partner

-Communicate your feelings to ensure that you and your partner are in accord and on the same page.
-For instance, your partner wishes to start a family, but you still need time.
-Be transparent, talk to them, and put forth your reasons.
+Research shows that relationship satisfaction depends on good communication, with active constructive responses being key to fostering healthy romantic relationships (4).
+So, it is important you communicate your feelings to ensure that you and your partner are in accord and on the same page.
+Also, when they speak, it is important to respond to them actively and respectfully.
+For instance, if your partner wishes to start a family, but you still need time, be transparent about it—talk to them, and put forth your reasons.
 You must understand each other’s wants and needs and make a sensible decision.

 2. Make fair deals